BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 Converts the columns into vectors,allows our model to use categorical data

-In this section we use Logistic regression to input our data.Features are the independent variables,while Survived is the dependent variable
+In this section we use logistic regression to input our data.Features are the independent variables,while survived is the dependent variable

 ```python
 assembler = VectorAssembler (inputCols=['Pclass','SexVec','EmbarkVec','Age','SibSp','Parch','Fare'],